tylerpearson/serverless-election-aws/README.md

-# Demo of the U.S. National Presidential Election on AWS with Serverless
+# Demo Serverless Architecture of the U.S. Presidential Election on AWS

 - [Overview](#overview)
 - [Instructions](#instructions)